HayleySummer/Qiskit_Hackathon_Europe/README.md

 This repository is part of the Qiskit Hackathon Europe.

+##About the Project

+## Structure
+that implementations 1 and 3 come with python scripts, while implementation 2 consists of Jupyter Notebooks.
 You'll find the following parts:

 * Game -> Contains the Othello Game written in Python.